Dr Lisa Cherkassky

 Teaching: Medical law, criminal law.
 Previously: tort law, business law, mental health law, foundations of law.

-PhD 2019-2023: 'Gametes on request: the posthumous retreival of sperm without consent' at The University of Manchester (completing).
+PhD 2019-2023: 'Gametes on request: the posthumous retreival of sperm without consent' at The University of Manchester (completed November 2023: passed without amendments).

 Orcid ID: 0000-0003-0963-6358